Cost of electricity by source: Capital costs

 As can be seen by these numbers, costs vary wildly even for the same source of electricity from place to place or time to time and depending on whether interest is included in total cost.
 Furthermore, capacity factors and the intermittency of certain power sources further complicate calculations.
-Another issue that is often omitted in discussions is the lifespan of various power plants - some of the oldest hydropower plants have existed for over a century, and nuclear power plants going on five or six decades of continuous operation are no rarity.
+Another issue that is often omitted in discussions is the lifespan of various power plants – some of the oldest hydropower plants have existed for over a century, and nuclear power plants going on five or six decades of continuous operation are no rarity.
 However, many wind turbines of the first generation have already been torn down as they can no longer compete with more modern wind turbines and/or no longer fit into the current regulatory environment.
 Some of them were not even twenty-five years old.
-Solar panels exhibit a certain aging, which limits their useful lifetime, but real world data does not yet exist for the expected lifetime of the latest models.
+Solar panels exhibit a certain ageing, which limits their useful lifetime, but real world data does not yet exist for the expected lifetime of the latest models.

-Operations and Maintenance (O&M) Costs
+Operations and maintenance (O&M) costs

 O&M costs include marginal costs of fuel, maintenance, operation, waste storage, and decommissioning for an electricity generation facility.
 Fuel costs tend to be highest for oil fired generation, followed in order by coal, gas, biomass and uranium.
 Due to the high energy density of uranium (or MOX fuel in plants that use this alternative to uranium) and the comparatively low price on the world uranium market (especially when measured in units of currency per unit of energy content), fuel costs only make up a fraction of the operating costs of nuclear power plants.
-In general, the cost balance between capital and running costs tilts in favor of lower operating expenses for renewables and nuclear and in the other direction for fossil fuels.
+In general, the cost balance between capital and running costs tilts in favour of lower operating expenses for renewables and nuclear and in the other direction for fossil fuels.

-As sovereign debt in high income countries is usually to be had at lower interest rates than private loans, nuclear and renewable power become significantly cheaper - also compared to fossil alternatives - the bigger the involvement of state investment or state guarantees.
+As sovereign debt in high income countries is usually to be had at lower interest rates than private loans, nuclear and renewable power become significantly cheaper – also compared to fossil alternatives – the bigger the involvement of state investment or state guarantees.
 In the Global South, where interest rates tend to be higher, the shorter construction period of small scale projects (particularly wind and solar) partially compensates for their increased capital cost.
 In terms of import substitution, solar can be particularly attractive in replacing bunker oil or diesel generators for rural electrification as it needs no imported hydrocarbons and as it allows hydrocarbon resources (where available) to be exported instead.